-Because sickle cell disease is rarely cured, treatment is aimed at preventing crises, controlling the anemia, and relieving symptoms.
-People who have this disease should try to avoid activities that reduce the amount of oxygen in their blood and should seek prompt medical attention for even minor illnesses, such as viral infections.
-Because people are at increased risk of infection, they should receive pneumococcal, meningococcal, and Haemophilus influenzae vaccines, and children typically take penicillin by mouth from age 4 months until age 6 years.
+People who have sickle cell disease should try to avoid activities that reduce the amount of oxygen in their blood and should seek prompt medical attention for even minor illnesses, such as viral infections.
+Because people are at increased risk of infection, they should receive vaccines for pneumococcal, meningococcal, influenza, and Haemophilus influenzae type b infections.
+Children typically take penicillin by mouth from age 4 months until age 6 years.

 Drugs can help control sickle cell disease.
 Hydroxyurea increases the production of a form of hemoglobin found predominantly in fetuses, which decreases the number of red blood cells becoming sickle-shaped.
-Therefore, it reduces the frequency of sickle cell crises.
+Therefore, it reduces the frequency of sickle cell crises and acute chest syndrome.

 People are given folate, a vitamin that helps the body make new red blood cells.

 Blood transfusions may be given to correct the anemia.